Franklin Programs and Services

 - Math Lab is a program designed to help children achieve success in math.
 Math Lab promotes curriculum goals in a small group setting.
 Skills are taught through games and other fun activities.

 - Special education programs are available for students with special needs.
 The Resource Program offers students with greater needs the opportunity to spend part of the day in a classroom setting with fewer students where they receive small group instruction in reading, writing, and math.

-- Our staff includes two special positions funded through state aid at-risk money to help bridge the gap between home and school, building links to both our school and other community agencies.
+- Our staff includes one special positions funded through state aid at-risk money to help bridge the gap between home and school, building links to both our school and other community agencies.
 Small educational groups study areas such as anger management, divorce, friendship, social skills and self-esteem.

 Now in its third year of operation, the Ludington Family Link is an interagency partnership designed to help struggling families gain better access to community resources.
 Modeled after similar programs all across the state, this program has been proven to be highly beneficial to children and families.
 There are three main components to this resource:

 1. Ludington Schools has a school-based DHS Eligibility Specialist.
 Linda Dotson, a DHS employee with a caseload made up entirely of LASD families works out of her office located in Room 138 at OJ DeJonge Middle School.
 Families can contact Linda for help applying to DHS for assistance, for information about community resources, or for questions about their case.
 Linda will be serving only Ludington families.
 Any Ludington Area School family can call her with questions, even if she is not your caseworker.
 In order to visit her at her office, please park on the south end of the high school (off of Anderson St.).
 There is a sign and a buzzer there.
 If you ring the buzzer, Linda will let you in.
 You can also reach her by emailing firstname.lastname@example.org or calling (231) 854-3673.